BreakingTWS/CoBreak/README.md

 This script was made by [`Breaker`](https://github.com/BreakingTWS/CoBreak.git)

 CoBreak is a password security audit and recovery tool available for many operating systems.
-CoBreak supports various types of encryption and hashing for the purpose of facilitating data encryption or other
+CoBreak supports various types of cipher and hashing for the purpose of facilitating data encryption or other

 # GitHub Stats